nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 In this example, two key-value pairs are stored.
 The `"title"` key stores a string while the `"year"` key stores a number.
 The `get()` method is called later to retrieve the values for both keys.
 If either key didn't exist in the map, then `get()` would have returned the special value `undefined` instead of a value.

-You can also use objects as keys, which that isn't possible when using object properties to create a map in the old workaround approach.
+You can also use objects as keys, which isn't possible when using object properties to create a map in the old workaround approach.
 Here's an example:

 ```js
 let map = new Map(),